EmerickGrimm/Phony/README.md

 Contact information is stored in the file `contacts.enc`.
 The file is encrypted and decrypted using the user-provided secret key.

-**Note:** Ensure that the application is not run on a system where Java Runtime Environment (JRE) supports class file versions up to 55.0.
-If encountered, update the JRE to a version that supports class file versions 64.0.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.